Rental Property Return on Equity Calculator

 Tracking Equity Over Time

-As mortgage your equity shifts each year.
+As mortgage payments reduce the loan balance and the property value changes, your equity shifts each year.
 Recalculate ROE annually or whenever you update your property valuation.
 Online valuation tools can provide a rough estimate, but professional appraisals offer the most accuracy when making big financial decisions.

 Leveraging Equity Wisely